Can You Take Komjath's Inaccessible Away?: Abstract

 \section{Abstract}

 In this paper we aim to compare Kurepa trees and Aronszajn trees.
-Moreover, we analyze the affect of large cardinal assumptions on this comparison.
-Using the the method of walks on ordinals, we will show it is consistent with $\ZFC$ that there is a Kurepa tree and every Kurepa tree contains a Souslin subtree, if there is an inaccessible cardinal.
+Moreover, we analyze the effect of large cardinal assumptions on this comparison.
+Using the the method of walks on ordinals, we will show it is consistent with $\ZFC$ that there is a Kurepa tree and every Kurepa tree contains an Aronszajn subtree, if there is an inaccessible cardinal.
 This is stronger than Komjath's theorem in \cite{Komjath_Aronszajn_Kurepa}, where he proves the same consistency from two inaccessible cardinals.
-We will show that our large cardinal assumption is optimal, i.e. if every Kurepa tree has an Aronszajn subtree then $\omega_2$ is inaccessible in the constructible universe \textsc{L}.
 Moreover, we prove it is consistent with $\ZFC$ that there is a Kurepa tree $T$ such that if $U \subset T$ is a Kurepa tree with the inherited order from $T$, then $U$ has an Aronszajn subtree.
 This theorem uses no large cardinal assumption.
-Our last theorem immediately implies the following: assume $\MA_{\omega_2}$ holds and $\omega_2$ is not a Mahlo cardinal in $\textsc{L}$.
-Then there is a Kurepa tree with the property that every Kurepa subset has an Aronszajn subtree.
+Our last theorem immediately implies the following: If $\MA_{\omega_2}$ holds and $\omega_2$ is not a Mahlo cardinal in $\textsc{L}$ then there is a Kurepa tree with the property that every Kurepa subset has an Aronszajn subtree.
 Our work entails proving a new lemma about Todorcevic's $\rho$ function which might be useful in other contexts.